Zamboanga City: Air

-The Zamboanga International Airport is located in Barangay Canelar, and has a 2,610-metre primary runway and can serve international flights and bigger planes such as the C-17 Globemaster III, Antonov An-124, Airbus A330 and Boeing 747.
+The Zamboanga International Airport is located in Barangay Canelar.
+It has a 2,610-meter primary runway and can serve international flights and bigger planes such as the C-17 Globemaster III, Antonov An-124, Airbus A330, and Boeing 747.
 The government has already earmarked more than 240 million pesos to complete the rehabilitation of the existing facilities of the airport, which was ranked the tenth-busiest in the Philippines in 2008.

-The city's new airport is being proposed in Barangays Mercedes and Talabaan, which will replace the existing one in Barangay Canelar.
-The current airport site is also visioned to be converted to a business district.
+The city's new airport is being proposed in Barangays Mercedes and Talabaan to replace the existing one in Barangay Canelar.
+The current airport site is also envisioned as a business district.